phidatahq/phidata/README.md

 One of our favorite features is generating structured data from sparse information.

 Meaning we can use LLMs to fill in pydantic models and generate content which previously could not be possible.
-In this example, we use the LLM to generate an object of the `MovieGenerator` class.
+In this example, we generate an object of the `MovieScript` class.

 - Create a file `movie_generator.py`